AbhishekMankame/screenshot-using-python/README.md

 # screenshot-using-python
-Taking a screenshot using python
+Taking a screenshot using python.
 ### Installation:
 pip install pyautogui